zymdev/nzvisa/student-visa/statement-of-purpose.md

 My Work Experience

-- IT Trainer, Myan Yu Computer Training, Taunggyi, Myanmar (January 2010 - February 2015)
+- Owner/IT Trainer, Myan Yu Computer Training, Taunggyi, Myanmar (January 2010 - February 2015)
 - Administrative Executive, Ye Yint Pte.
 Ltd, Singapore (June 2015 - March 2016)
 - Career Break for Childcare (2016 - 2021)
 - Program Manager (Volunteer), Dr Htar Healthcare and Wellness Pte.
 Ltd, Singapore (September 2021 - Present)

-Full employment details and supporting documents are provided in "Evidence of employment and income.pdf".
+Full employment details and supporting documents are provided in "Evidence of my previous employment.pdf".

 Why I Have Not Worked in Paid IT Roles Since Moving to Singapore

-When I relocated to Singapore in June 2015 following my husband's established employment, I immediately encountered a significant challenge: my Myanmar IT qualifications and teaching experience did not meet Singapore's competitive IT industry requirements.
+When I relocated to Singapore in June 2015 following my husband's established employment, I immediately encountered a significant challenge: my Myanmar IT qualifications and IT training business experience did not meet Singapore's competitive software engineering industry requirements.

 Singapore's technology sector demands current, practical expertise in modern frameworks and industry-standard tools.
 My 2009 Master of Information Science provided theoretical foundations but lacked the hands-on experience with contemporary technologies that Singapore employers require.
-IT positions I explored required demonstrated expertise in cloud platforms (AWS, Azure), modern development frameworks, agile methodologies, and industry certifications - none of which were part of my 2009 curriculum.
+Software engineering positions I explored required demonstrated expertise in cloud platforms (AWS, Azure), modern development frameworks, agile methodologies, and industry certifications - none of which were part of my 2009 curriculum or IT training business experience.

 From June 2015 to March 2016, I worked as Administrative Executive at Ye Yint Pte Ltd while adjusting to life in Singapore and preparing for our first daughter's birth.
 Following her birth in May 2016 and our second daughter's birth in September 2019, I focused on childcare during their crucial early years (2016-2021).